-Bed risers and inflatable mattresses can be found at Walmart, Target, Kroger, and other home supply centers.
+Bed risers and inflatable mattresses can be found at any home supply center.

-Once you cover the bed with lovely linens in neutral tones, nobody will ever know it’s not real.
-(Unless they sit down.)
+Once you cover the bed with lovely linens, nobody will ever know it’s not real.

-Instead, create “floating” conversational areas that are more visually appealing and make rooms seem more spacious.
+Instead, create “floating” conversational areas that are just more visually appealing.

-When staging your furniture in the living room, furniture should be arranged in cozy conversational areas and facing your most prominent focal point.
+When staging your furniture in the living room, arrange in cozy conversational areas and facing your most prominent focal point.

 These days the TV is often a competing focal point and finding the right placement for two focal points can be difficult.
-Interior designers have solved this problem by placing the TV above another focal point, such as a fireplace.
+Interior designers have solved this problem by placing the TV above another popular focal point, the fireplace.

 What if the focal point is a large window with a stunning view and facing a different direction than the TV?
 Interior decorators often deal with this by placing an L-shaped sectional sofa in a room.
 Placed correctly, the L-shape sofa makes it possible to face two focal points at once.

-Another solution is to create separate seating or activity areas; sort of like having two rooms inside one room.
-You might arrange a cozy furniture grouping in front of a fireplace or in a nook next to a lovely window, as in the photo above.
-An arrangement like this suggests a comfortable place to visit and have coffee.
+Another solution is to create separate seating or activity areas; sort of like having two rooms inside one.
+You might arrange a cozy furniture grouping in front of a fireplace or in a nook next to a window.

 As a rule, end tables shouldn't be too high or too low, no more than 2 1/2 inches higher or lower than the arms on sofas and chairs.

 People sometimes wonder why their living room looks "off."
 Often it's just a simple matter of the coffee or end tables being too high or too low against the sofa.